Mission and Vision

 The University of Social and Administrative Affairs aspires to provide students of bachelor degree programmes with social, economic and administrative education as well as foster and develop scientific and other creative activities in cooperation with domestic and foreign universities, research institutions, the state administration and business and cultural sectors.

 The primary objective of the University of Social and Administrative Affairs is to become an elite university with special prominence in European education during the upcoming decade.
 The University of Social and Administrative Affairs is a member of PRIGO Group, a strong group of schools and universities operating on all levels of education which wants to educate top experts who are able of critical and synthetic thinking, gifted with transferable skills and willing not only to pursue lifelong learning but also to accept criticism and pass their knowledge and experience onto others.
-The university will always strive that its graduates have a natural sense for social responsibility, accept the challenges associated with life in a multi-cultural environment, with the development of new technologies and sustainability of economic growth.
+We will always strive that our graduates have a natural sense for social responsibility, accept the challenges associated with life in a multi-cultural environment, with the development of new technologies and sustainability of economic growth.

 In addition to the accreditation of study programmes, the University of Social and Administrative Affairs has accredited nearly a hundred other study programmes in the field of professional managerial economic or legal education, retraining, lifelong learning and further education.
 We are accredited by the Ministry of Education, Youth and Sports, the Ministry of the Interior, the Ministry of Health, the Ministry of Labour and Social Affairs, or the European Association Comenius .